Astarakee/unsupervised_blind/README.md

 # Inpainting for unsupervised tumor segmentation

-This repository contains the code for the paper ["XXXX"] \
+This repository contains the blind version the code for the paper ["XXXX"] \
-The repo consists of the following modules:

-1 - Inpainting model based on Gated Convolution blocks implemented in a U-Net like architecture \
-2 - Auto-inpainting framework based on the moving window strategy \
-3 - Image preprocessing and preparation of 2D multimodal slices \

 ## Usage:

 the structure of the input directory in which the nifti files of each subjet are stored in a separate folder should be:
 ```
-/mnt/data/AutoPET/
+/mnt/data/INPUT_FOLDER/
     subjct1
         subjct1_ct.nii.gz
         subjct1_pet.nii.gz